wincent/docvim/README.md

 * It's fun to build new things from scratch.
 * The project is a great fit for my learn-me-a-Haskell goal this year.

-### Why is it called "Docvim"?
+### Why is it called "docvim"?

 "Vimdoc" was the first name that occurred to me when I started this project, but:

 * The number one hit for "vimdoc" is [this online copy of Vim's own documentation](http://vimdoc.sourceforge.net/).
 * The name "Vimdoc" is already taken by [a similar project](https://github.com/google/vimdoc).

-So, in a remarkable flash of profound creativity, I settled on "Docvim" instead, which right now yields this pleasing search result:
+So, in a remarkable flash of profound creativity, I settled on "docvim" instead, which right now yields this pleasing search result:

 > Did you mean: dacvim